-Question Produce a list of facilities with more than 1000 slots booked.
-Produce an output table consisting of facility id and hours, sorted by facility id.
+Produce a list of facilities with more than 1000 slots booked.
+Produce an output table consisting of facility id and slots, sorted by facility id.

 Answers and Discussion Show